Perennials & Biennials

 Kiowa natives who had killed an enemy in battle with a lance wore this.
 Collected and described by French planthunter André Michaux (1786-1802) who scoured Eastern North America west to the Mississippi over 11 years.

-• Brunnera macrophyllum Siberian bugloss Z 3-7
+• Brunnera macrophyllum syn.
+Anchusa myosotidiflora syn.
+Myosotis macrophylla Siberian bugloss Z 3-7

-Panicles of robin's egg blue forget-me-not- type flowers in May and June, contrast with bold, round foliage.
+Panicles of robin’s egg blue forget-me-not- type flowers in May and June, contrasts with its bold, heart-shaped foliage.
 One of the best spring flowers.

 Buy

-Panicles of robin’s egg blue forget-me-not- type flowers in May and June, contrast with bold, round foliage.
+Panicles of robin’s egg blue forget-me-not- type flowers in May and June, contrasts with its bold, heart-shaped foliage.
 One of the best spring flowers.

 Size: 12" x 12"